cpgr/pyexodiff/README.md

 - numpy
 - netCDF4
+- argparse

-These may typically already installed, but if not, can be installed using `pip`,
+These can be installed using `pip`,
 ```bash
 pip install numpy
 ```
+for example.

-An additional python package, `pytest`, is required to run the test script.
-Again, this can be installed using
+Two additional python package are required to run the test script:

+- pytest
+- pyYAML

+Again, these can be installed using
 ```bash
 pip install pytest
 ```
+for example.

 ## Usage